RHEcosystemAppEng/database-benchmark-quarkus-client/README.md

 mongo mongodb://developer:password@localhost:34000
 ```

-### Running the application by setting up Postgres locally
+### Running the application by setting up Postgres

 ```shell
 # Install postgres with brew on mac